 "In mid-October, for instance, it would have been called 'St Luke's Little Summer' as the feast day of St Luke falls on 18 October, while in mid-November it would be 'St Martin's Summer' as St Martin's feast day is 11 November," Eden writes.
 "Shakespeare also used the expression 'All Halloween Summer' in Henry IV part I for a period of warm sunshine as October gives way to November.
 A more generic but now (sadly) politically incorrect idiom is 'Old Wives' Summer'."

-According to the Farmers' Almanac, many countries like England, Italy, Sweden and Portugal have outdoor festivals leading up to St. Martin's Day or also celebrate St. Luke's Summer or "All Hallown Summer" around All Saints Day on Nov.
-1.
+According to the Farmers' Almanac, many countries including England, Italy, Sweden and Portugal have outdoor festivals celebrating the week that includes St. Martin's Day, but there are also variations including celebrations of St. Luke's Summer and "All Hallown Summer" (All Saints Day on Nov.
+1).